 Remember that keyword stuffing is never a good idea—but you should tastefully and contextually weave your keyword phrase in throughout your blog post when there’s a natural opportunity to do so.
 Keep in mind that one of the biggest factors Google uses to determine what a post or page is about, is the keyword phrase that’s used most.

 The key though, is to make your content read as naturally as possible as if you’re speaking directly to a reader.
-It’s also incredibly important to write a headline that includes your keywords and weave them into the subheadings throughout your content (you can use this guide about how to promote your blog as a case study in terms of proper on-page SEO formatting).
+It’s also incredibly important to write a headline that includes your keywords and weave them into the subheadings throughout your content (you can use this guide as a case study in terms of proper on-page SEO formatting).

 Lastly, don’t neglect the power of choosing the right (lightweight) WordPress theme to power your blog in an SEO-friendly manner too.
 Your theme can impact everything from your default blog layout, to your page load time, how your content visually appears on mobile devices and more—so it’s a decision to make carefully.